Key takeaways

 Cons:

-• Video intercom systems are designed for multi-tenant properties.
+• Video intercom systems are designed for multi-tenant properties with more than 10 units.

-• The features may be too extensive for buildings with minimal traffic.
+• The features may be too extensive for smaller buildings or businesses.

 Watch how ButterflyMX works: